oat-sa/taohub-articles/forge/qti/tao-pci.md

 ### Communication Bridge API

 As discussed in the previous sections of this proposal, the qtiCustomInteractionContext object is actually an instance of the Communication Bridge.
-The following skeleton describes the Communication Bridge API, which provide the methods available to Custom Interaction Hooks to communicate with the hosting platform.\
+The following skeleton describes the Communication Bridge API, which provide the methods available to Custom Interaction Hooks to communicate with the hosting platform.<br/>

-As this proposal is built upon the AMD (Asynchronous Module Definition) paradigm, it is implemented as an AMD module, to be required as an AMD dependency by Custom Interaction Hook implementations.\
+As this proposal is built upon the AMD (Asynchronous Module Definition) paradigm, it is implemented as an AMD module, to be required as an AMD dependency by Custom Interaction Hook implementations.<br/>

 Table 1.
 Communication Bridge Skeleton